 Comprehensive Guide to LPP Hair Loss: Causes, Symptoms

-Lichen Planopilaris (LPP) is a rare inflammatory skin condition that primarily targets the hair follicles of the scalp, leading to scarring and eventual hair loss in patches.
-Regarded as a subtype of lichen planus, LPP affects primarily adult women and people assigned female at birth who are between 40 to 60 years of age.
-However, it doesn't abide strictly by these demographics and can affect adults of varying ages and sexes.
-Despite being a leading cause of scarring alopecia, LPP is responsible for only about 1% of all hair loss cases globally.
+Lichen Planopilaris (LPP) is a rare, chronic inflammatory disease that targets hair follicles, most often on the scalp.
+The immune-driven inflammation destroys follicles and replaces them with scar tissue, which leads to patchy, permanent hair loss known as scarring alopecia.
+Considered a follicular form of lichen planus, LPP is seen more frequently in adult women and people assigned female at birth between 40 and 60 years of age, though it can affect adults across different age groups and sexes.
+Despite being an important cause of scarring hair loss, LPP accounts for only a small fraction of hair loss cases worldwide.

 What are the Different Types of Lichen Planopilaris?